hellt/pycatj-web/README.md

-A web service for [pycatj](https://github.com/dbarrosop/pycatj) tool
+A web service for [pycatj](https://github.com/dbarrosop/pycatj) tool.

+[This post](https://netdevops.me/2019/creating-google-cloud-platform-function-with-python-and-serverless/) explains how its been built and its purpose.